2022 United Kingdom heatwaves: July heatwave

 On 8 July, the Met Office issued a heat-health alert warning that there was a 90% probability of level 3 alert criteria being met in parts of England on 9 July.
 On 12 July, the Met Office issued an amber extreme-heat warning for 17 July, which was extended from 17 to 19 July.
 It was stated that the high temperatures could extend into the following week.
 By 13 July, the water levels at the Thruscross Reservoir fell low enough to reveal the ruins of West End, a village which was flooded when the reservoir was built in 1966.

 On 15 July, the UKHSA increased the Heatwave Alert Level to 4, "illness and death occurring among the fit and healthy – and not just in high-risk groups".
 The Met Office issued its first ever red extreme-heat warning after there were forecasts of over 40 C in some parts of England, and a national emergency was declared.
 The warning was in place from 18 to 19 July, with most of England being affected.

 The amber extreme-heat warning was extended to cover Cornwall, west Wales and parts of southern Scotland.
 A number of schools announced they would either close or allow pupils to wear PE kit in place of their school uniform on the hottest days.

 On 17 July, the first day of the amber warning, the highest temperature recorded was 33 C in Hawarden, Wales.
 The highest temperature in England was 32 C in Nantwich, and the highest in Scotland was 26.4 C in Auchincruive.
 Northern Ireland reached 27.7 C in Armagh.

-On 18 July, the first day of the red warning, temperatures reached 38.1 C in Santon Downham, Suffolk.
+On 18 July, the first day of the red warning, temperatures reached 38.2 C in Pitsford, Northamptonshire.
 Wales broke its record for the highest recorded temperature, with 37.1 C recorded in Hawarden.
 The Channel Islands had a new record temperature as 38 C was recorded in St Helier.
 The highest temperature in Scotland was 31.3 C in Aboyne, and the highest in Northern Ireland was 31.1 C in Derrylin.
-Cornwall reached 34.2 C in Bude, breaking the county's record of 33.9 C set during the 1976 British Isles heatwave.
+Cornwall reached 36.0 C in Bude, breaking the county's record of 33.9 C set during the 1976 British Isles heatwave.